WaterHyacinthInNANHU/PixivDownloader/README.md

 You can set proxy for **http** and **https** requests of the scrap **respectively** with different proxy's address here.

-Or you can just set them as same.
-I used http proxy for https request as well due to ssl version problems.
+Or you can simply set them as same.
+I used http proxy for https request as well due to SSLversion problems.
 It's not recommended owning to safety concerns.

 ## Examples